 Claire completed a Masters degree in British politics, which allowed her to gain experience in Parliament through an extended internship for an MP.

-He writes our annual job quality report, Working Lives Scotland, and has written several policy and research reports around skills and the labour market in Scotland and Northern Ireland.
+Marek leads the CIPD's public policy work in Scotland, Wales and Northern Ireland, focusing primarily on fair work, skills and productivity.
+He writes the CIPD's annual job quality report, Working Lives Scotland, and has written several policy and research reports around skills and the labour market in the devolved UK nations.
 He provides evidence to Parliamentary and Assembly committees, responds to government and executive consultations and inquiries and engages with ministers and civil servants.

 Before joining the CIPD, Marek spent nearly a decade working at the Scottish Parliament as a political adviser responsible for policymaking across devolved areas of public policy.
 He has written several election manifestos, dozens of policy papers and coordinated a series of independent policy commissions.

-James Cockett, Labour Market Economist
+James Cockett, Senior Labour Market Economist

 James is a quantitative analyst with experience in a variety of aspects of the world of work, including low pay, equality, diversity and inclusion (EDI), flexible working, social mobility, wellbeing and education and skills.
 James uses both publicly available data, and our own surveys to gain insights and he has a keen interest in data visualisation.